dwyl/learn-devops/README.md

 ### Videos

++ What is DevOps: https://youtu.be/I7vHqXY22gg
 + What is DevOps? - In Simple English: https://youtu.be/_I94-tJlovg
-+ What is DevOps: https://youtu.be/I7vHqXY22gg
+(_good info but last minute is a RackSpace pitch_)
++ DevOps for Beginners Course Introduction: https://youtu.be/v7ZcZfGBFcU

 ### Background Reading